Friday, February 2, 2024

 In other, other words...kids don't have the ability to push back against exploitation like adults do, so let's put them to work instead.

 As McDonald's grapples with the negative press around some of their midwestern franchises, other fast food restaurants are grappling with an increased push for unionization.
 Unionization efforts have been seen in franchises such as Chipotle, Taco Bell and, yes, even McDonald's.
-Starbucks, a chain famously association with left-wing politics and sensibilities, has practically declared war with their staff over unionization.
+Starbucks, a chain famously associated with left-wing politics and sensibilities, has practically declared war with their staff over unionization.
 They closed restaurants where unionization had been successful, and fired workers who were leading unionization efforts.
 Nevertheless, the CEO of Starbucks would eventually be forced to step down in March as the negative press became too much to overcome.

 You see, adults are "difficult."
 But kids?
 They can talk back, but they can't fight back.